signalkraft/mypyllant-component/README.md

 2. Extract the `custom_components` folder to your Home Assistant's config folder, the resulting folder structure should be `config/custom_components/mypyllant`
 3. Restart Home Assistant
 4. [Add myVaillant integration](https://my.home-assistant.io/redirect/config_flow_start/?domain=mypyllant), or go to Settings > Integrations and add myVAILLANT
-5. Sign in with the email & password you used in the myVAILLANT app (or MiGo app for Saunier Duval)
+5. Sign in with the email & password you used in the myVAILLANT app (or MiGo app for Saunier Duval & Bulex)

 ## Options